kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

       The underlying binary buffer (a :class:`BufferedIOBase` instance) that :class:`TextIOBase` deals with.
-This is not part of the :class:`TextIOBase` API and may not exist on some implementations.
+This is not part of the :class:`TextIOBase` API and may not exist in some implementations.

    .. method:: detach()